signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

 alive until `A` dies, or (and this may often be the case), this service is stateless (or its state is somehow unrelated to the endpoint instance specific data).
 But how can we know?
 We cannot.
-Unless the service implementation (in a endpoint, not the service interface or abstract class) tells us its "lifetime regarding its endpoint" status that can be:
+Unless the service implementation (in a endpoint, not the service interface or abstract class) tells us its "lifetime regarding its endpoint" status that can be for instance:
 - NotShareable
 - EndpointIndependent
 - EndpointDependent